-This means that administrative authorities have an obligation to inform minorities about their rights, when required.
+This means that administrative authorities have an obligation to inform minorities about their rights.
 The public sector has a particular responsibility to protect and promote the minority languages and should support and promote the preservation and development of minorities’ cultural identities.
 Administrative authorities also have a duty to give minorities real influence on issues that affect them.

 Jews started settling in Sweden at the end of the 17th century.
 In those days, Sweden demanded that Jews convert to Christianity, more specifically Lutheranism.
-In 1774 a Jewish man named Aaron Isaac came to Sweden from Germany, and he became the first Jew to be allowed to live in Sweden without converting.
+In 1774, a Jewish man named Aaron Isaac came to Sweden from Germany.
+He became the first Jew that Sweden allowed to live in the country without converting.
 Isaac went on to found the first Jewish community in Stockholm.
-In 1870 Jews were granted full civil rights.
+In 1870, Sweden granted Jews full civil rights.

 During the 20th century, many Jews came to Sweden from Russia, Germany, Norway, Denmark, Hungary, former Czechoslovakia and Poland.
-In 1951 Sweden implemented freedom of religion, which meant that Jews no longer needed to be members of a Jewish community.
-Today, antisemitism is a cause for concern in Sweden and Jewish organisations have stepped up security.
+In 1951, Sweden implemented freedom of religion, which meant that a Jewish person no longer needed to be a member of a Jewish community.

 Roma people have lived in Sweden since at least the 16th century.
-For centuries, the Roma have been subjected to discrimination and exclusion, partly due to policies of marginalisation.
-Today Sweden is making great strides to reduce the gap between Roma people and the rest of Swedish society.
+For centuries, the Roma have been subjected to systematic discrimination and exclusion, partly due to policies of marginalisation.

-The Sami parliament works for greater autonomy and deals with matters related to hunting and fishing, reindeer herding, compensation for damage caused by predators, and Sami language and culture.
+The Sami parliament is both a parliament and a government agency.
+It works for greater autonomy and deals with matters related to hunting and fishing, reindeer herding, compensation for damage caused by predators, and Sami language and culture.

 Swedish Finns have Finnish roots but live in Sweden – a people with two cultures and two languages.
 And it’s up to individuals to define themselves as part of this minority.

 The population mix has historical reasons.
 Following Sweden’s military campaigns in Finland in the 13th century, Finland gradually came under Swedish rule.
-The country was only separated from Sweden in 1809, with Sweden becoming a constitutional monarchy.
+Finland and Sweden only separated in 1809, with Sweden becoming a constitutional monarchy.
 The waves of Finnish immigration to Sweden did not stop with the separation of the two countries, because shortly thereafter Finland was occupied by Russia.
 Then, World War II led to the displacement of about 70,000 Finns to Sweden.
 The 1950s and 1960s also saw large numbers of Finns moving to Sweden, often for work.

-Ever since the Middle Ages, Finnish has been the dominant language in the Torne Valley, Tornedalen, the area around the Torne River in the far north of Sweden.
-When Sweden and Finland were separated in 1809, the border was drawn along the river.
-Western Torne Valley became Swedish and was populated by Tornedalers speaking Meänkieli, a language related to Finnish, Estonian and the Sami language, among others.
+Ever since the Middle Ages, Finnish has been the dominant language in the Torne Valley, Tornedalen, the area around Torne River in the far north of Sweden.
+When Sweden and Finland separated in 1809, the countries drew the border along the river.
+In Western Torne Valley, which then became Swedish, Tornedalers lived.
+Their language, Meänkieli, is related to Finnish, Estonian and the Sami language, among others.

 For a long time, Swedish minority policy didn’t allow Tornedalers to speak their own language in school – and the same applied to the Sami and Swedish Finns.
 The situation improved gradually from the 1960s onwards.
 Since 1 April 2000, Tornedalers have had the right to use their own language in all municipalities in the Torne Valley area.

 Since Sweden doesn’t gather statistics on the basis of ethnicity or religion, there’s no official population count of each of these five minorities, only estimates.
-The Jewish population in Sweden is estimated to be 20,000–25,000, the Roma 50,000–100,000, the Sami population 20,000–35,000.
-Swedish Finns are the largest national minority in Sweden, with a population of somewhere between 400,000 and 600,000 people, and the Tornedalers are around 50,000.
-Altogether, the five minorities are thought to constitute about 10 per cent of the total population of Sweden.
+Sweden estimates its Jewish population at 20,000–25,000, the Roma 50,000–100,000, the Sami population 20,000–35,000.
+Swedish Finns are the largest national minority in Sweden, with a population of somewhere between 400,000 and 700,000 people, and the Tornedalers are around 50,000.
+According to these estimates, the five minorities constitute about 10 per cent of the total population of Sweden.

-The Sami minority is concentrated in the north and north-east of Sweden.
+Most of the Sami minority live in the north and north-east of Sweden.
 It is the most widespread minority in terms of area.
-The Tornedalers are mainly concentrated in northern Sweden.
+The Tornedalers mainly live in northern Sweden.
 The Swedish Finns live predominantly in the north-east, along the border with Finland, but also in central Sweden.
 The Roma and the Jews are spread over the country.